filipecabaco/my_blog/posts/2022-09-13_realtime_updates_with_liveview.md

 The idea will be to track where each user is in the page vertically by reacting to JS events, sending them to Elixir and update all connected users so we require a couple of moving pieces to achieve it:

-- Store where each user is
+- Store data for each connected socket
 - React upon user entering and exiting
-- Handle JS events by updating state on the user and all listeners
+- Handle JS events by updating state on all connected users

-We will tackle this bottom up since it will be tricky the other way around.
+We will tackle this bottom up so our story is a bit clearer.

-## Storing where each user is
+## Storing user data

-Usually in other languages this would be some sort of persistency (in-memory or with an external system) that would guarantee atomic operations on the state.
-Fortunately we're in the Beam land where we can have that in our best friends: processes.
+Usually in other stacks this would be some sort of persistency (in-memory or with an external system) that would guarantee atomic operations on the state which would increase complexity.
+Fortunately we're in Beam land where we can have that by using one of our best friends: Processes.
 This means that we will have one process per connected LiveView socket which will be updated as new events are received.

 ### GenServer for one, GenServer for all!

 #### One is the loneliest number

-GenServers are our abstraction of choice to build our persistency layer so we will create a simple GenServer with the state we require which:
+GenServers will be our abstraction of choice to build our persistency layer so we will create a simple GenServer with the state we require which:

-- the connected socket
+- the socket
-- the title of the post
+- title of the post
-- a random color
+- random color
-- the initial position of 0 in the Y axis
+- the initial position set to 0

-We will also notice that we receive the name that will attributed to the running process.
-That detail will become clearer in a bit.

 ```elixir
 defmodule Blog.ReadTag do